kingsleylow/privacypolicy/README.md

 Privacy Policy

-Effective date: [21-02-2026]
+Effective date: 21-02-2026

 BUS LAI LIAO (“the App”) respects your privacy.
 This Privacy Policy explains how information is handled when you use the App.

 1. Information We Do Not Collect

-BUS LAI LIAO does not collect, store, or sell personal data.
+BUS LAI LIAO does not directly collect, store, or sell personal data.

-We do not collect:
+We do not request or maintain:

 Name